Riding On Insulin | Action sports + Alaskan adventure retreats for kids, teens and adults with type 1 diabetes

 BOUTIQUE ACCOMMODATIONS

-Here at Arctic Hive, we have three 12x12 cabins to keep you cozy warm during your stay with us — there are mountain views in every direction, and plenty of windows to see the wild landscape and the northern lights!
-Each cabin will be home to two retreat attendees — there is a twin bed on the main floor, and a double bed in the loft.
 All cabins are off-grid, heated with Swedish Nordic oil stoves that keep the space warm and cozy , with solar/battery powered lighting with inverter batteries for charging small devices.
-There is no cell phone reception from the cabins — although we do have access to 3G cell service in the Igloo for short check-ins and phone calls to family if needed!
+There is typically no cell phone reception from the cabins — although we do have a cell booster in the Igloo for short check-ins and phone calls to family if needed.
 Although social media check-ins and quick phone calls are totally fine, we just don't want anyone planning on having sufficient internet for heavy-internet related tasks!

 Picture